 How is a sealant placed?

 The procedure is simple and painless.
 It takes only a few minutes.
 The tooth is cleaned and treated with a solution that allows the sealant to stick to the tooth.
 Sealants are painted on as a liquid and quickly harden to form a shield over the tooth.
+They can last for up to 10 years.
 Please call our office for more information about how this service can help you.